sjonaeban/sjonaeban/README.md

 ## Hi there 👋

-I'm Jon Aeban G. Silayro, a recent IT graduate from Bulacan State University in the Philippines, currently seeking opportunities in the IT Field.
+I'm Jon Aeban G. Silayro, IT graduate from Bulacan State University in the Philippines, currently seeking opportunities in the IT Field.

 I'm currently studying for my CCNA certification